Philips 'Streetfighter' SGS 102

 Lantern acquired in August 2005.

 Another Philips lantern with a strange name, the Streetfighter is nothing to do with the popular computer game with the same appellation!
-The original location for this lantern is currently unknown, and I cannot make a guess as to where it might have come from as 102s are rare in Derbyshire.
-The lantern was probably removed due to a fault with the capacitor, which caused it to explode and may have blown the fuse in the cutout.
+The original location for this lantern is currently unknown, and I cannot make a guess as to where it might have come from as 102s are rare in Derbyshire (the smaller '101' size is far more common, however).
+The lantern was probably removed due to a fault with the capacitor, which caused it to explode and may have blown the fuse in the cut-out as well.

 The canopy is free of exposed fibres, though had it had a few more years of use outdoors, this would probably be a different story.

 The lamp compartment is sealed to IP65, and so it is very clean.
 The lamp itself has had some use - this is shown by the discoloured band on the glass immediately surrounding the arc tube.
-The two side reflector panels have tabs on them which suggests the possibility that a front panel may have been fitted at some point, which these slotted into.
+The two side reflector panels have tabs on them, which suggests the possibility that a front panel may have been fitted at some point, into which these slotted.